Contributing to Wagtail¶

 Wagtail has internationalisation support so if you are fluent in a non-English language you can contribute by localising the interface.

 We welcome contributions to all aspects of Wagtail.
 If you would like to improve the design of the user interface, or extend the documentation, please submit a pull request as above.
-If you’re not familiar with Github or pull requests, contact us directly and we’ll work something out.
+Here are some other ways to contribute if you are getting started or have been using Wagtail for a long time but are unable to contribute code.

 Developing packages for Wagtail¶